cValtulini/cValtulini.github.io/index.md

  When | What | Where
 -----|-------|-----
  2022 | Erasmus Study | [UPC BarcelonaTech](https://www.upc.edu/)
- 2020 | B.Sc. in Electronic and Telecommunication Engineering | UniBS
+ 2020 | B.Sc. in Electronic and Telecommunication Engineering <br />BERT Language Model for Natural Language Processing | UniBS

 # Personal Stuff